Automating Your Emails

 Other Automated Emails

 Anniversary Emails — Set to go out on specific dates: Birthdays, Personal Milestones, Work Anniversaries, Holidays, and so on.
-Also good for following up with clients 3, 6, or 12 months after the completion date of an assignment.
-Birthday emails, in particular, are an extremely effective type of triggered email because they generate up to 342% more revenue than other promotional emails.
+They’re also good for following up with clients 3, 6, or 12 months after the completion date of an assignment.
+Birthday emails, in particular, are an extremely useful type of triggered email because they generate up to 342% more revenue than other promotional emails.

 Thank You Emails — Who doesn’t like to be “Thanked”?
 Sometimes the internet seems like a cyber Bermuda Triangle, you respond to an ad or email, or you send an inquiry through a website’s response form, and you have no way of knowing if it got through.
 “Thank You” emails can be set to respond automatically, a great way to acknowledge the prospect, send them a follow-up up offer, or let them know what happens next.